TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

 **Note**

-The following only applies, if the system extension "form" (which comes with TYPO3 since version 4.6) is notinstalled.
+The following only applies, if the system extension "form" (which comes with TYPO3 since version 4.6) is *not* installed.
 If it is, things work as described in the documentation inside the system extension.

 This object provides a way to create forms::